-- You should already know generally the topics / questions the reporter wants to cover beforehand.
-You may even be able to get questions ahead of the interview - a nice courtesy if offered but not necessary.
+- You should already know the general topics the reporter wants to cover beforehand.
+You may even be able to get questions ahead of the interview – a nice courtesy if offered but not necessary.
 Whether you receive questions ahead of time or not, talking points should be in response to potential questions you anticipate the reporter asking based on the topic.

 As always, our public relations team (email@example.com) is here to provide additional guidance as needed.
 Thank you for sharing your chapter’s success and accomplishments!